Lower cost! Make your own original bias tape with your favorite fabric!

 The 45-degree angle is the original grainline of the fabric.

-Wouldn't it be leaner to cut straight?
-You think so, don't you?
+Wouldn't it be easier to cut straight?
+You may think so, right?

 There is a reason for this.